WILLIAM HENRY HALLAM 1895–1967

 Baptised 24th February 1895 at St Mary’s Church, Radcliffe on Trent

-Age sixteen, living on Main Road, Radcliffe on Trent, railway clerk, father Henry, blacksmith, mother Kate Priestly, brother of Alfred Edward who also served in the military, sisters Lottie, Annie, Grace and Mary Beatrix.
+Age sixteen, railway clerk, living on Main Road, Radcliffe on Trent, father Henry, blacksmith, mother Kate, brother of Alfred Edward who also served in the military, sisters Lottie, Annie, Grace and Mary Beatrix.

 Rank: Lance Bombardier